microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-linkedaccounts.md

 ## Testing Linked Accounts

 If you run the project within Visual Studio you will be navigated to the Linked Accounts web app.
-You'll be prompted to login, use the same credentials that your Virtual Assistant will be using when performing operations on your behalf.
+You'll be prompted to login, use the same credentials that your Virtual Assistant will be using when performing operations on your behalf thus ensuring the underlying unique identifier matches.

-> If different accounts are used then the VA Bot will not have access to your linked tokens and may prompt for authentication.
+> If different accounts are used then your assistant Bot will not have access to your linked tokens and may prompt for authentication.
+Also ensure that you use HTTPS when testing linked accounts.

 Once logged in you, click Linked Accounts in the top navigation page and you should see a list of the Authentication connections configured for the Bot
 (whose MicrosoftAppId you specified in the earlier configuration step).